junxit/us-congress-bills-110/bill.md

   >   - **(5)** assisting State, local, and tribal governments in developing multi-jurisdictional improvised explosive devices security plans for high-risk jurisdictions;
   >   - **(6)** helping to ensure, in coordination with the Under Secretary for Science and Technology and the Administrator of the Federal Emergency Management Agency, the identification and availability of effective technology applications through field pilot testing and acquisition of such technology applications by Federal, State, local, and tribal governments to deter, prevent, detect, protect, and respond to terrorist explosive attacks in the United States;
   >   - **(7)** coordinating the efforts of the Department relating to, and assisting departments and agencies of Federal, State, local, and tribal governments, and private sector business in, developing and implementing national explosives detection training, certification, and performance standards;
-  >   - **(8)** ensuring the implementation of any recommendations in the national strategy required under section 210G, including developing, maintaining, and tracking progress toward achieving objectives to reduce the vulnerability of the United States to terrorist explosive attacks; and
+  >   - **(8)** ensuring the implementation of any recommendations in the national strategy required under section 210G, including developing, maintaining, and tracking progress toward achieving objectives to reduce the vulnerability of the United States to terrorist explosive attacks;
-  >   - **(9)** developing, in coordination with the Administrator of the Federal Emergency Management Agency, programmatic guidance and permitted uses for bombing prevention activities funded by homeland security assistance administered by the Department.
+  >   - **(9)** developing, in coordination with the Administrator of the Federal Emergency Management Agency, programmatic guidance and permitted uses for bombing prevention activities funded by homeland security assistance administered by the Department; and
+  >   - **(10)** establishing and executing a public awareness campaign to inform the general public and private sector businesses on ways they can deter, detect, prevent, protect against, and respond to terrorist explosive attacks in the United States, that—
+  >     - **(A)** utilizes a broad spectrum of both mainstream and specialty print, radio, television outlets, and the Internet;
+  >     - **(B)** utilizes small and disadvantaged businesses, as defined under the Small Business Act (15 U.S.C.
+631 et seq.); and
+  >     - **(C)** ensures that the public awareness messages under the campaign reach and are understandable to underserved populations, including—
+  >       - **(i)** persons with physical and mental disabilities, health problems, visual impairments, hearing impairments, limited English proficiency, and literacy barriers;
+  >       - **(ii)** socially and economically disadvantaged households and communities;
+  >       - **(iii)** the elderly; and
+  >       - **(iv)** children.
+  > - **(c)** *Limitation on statutory construction* Nothing in this section shall be construed to affect the authority of the Administrator of the Federal Emergency Management Agency.
-  > - **(c)** *Authorization of appropriations*
+  > - **(d)** *Authorization of appropriations*
   >   - **(1)** *In general* There are authorized to be appropriated to carry out this section—
   >     - **(A)** $10,000,000 for fiscal year 2009;
   >     - **(B)** $25,000,000 for each of fiscal years 2010 through 2012; and
   >     - **(C)** such sums as may be necessary for each subsequent fiscal year.
   >   - **(2)** *Availability* Amounts made available pursuant to paragraph (1) are authorized to remain available until expended.
+  > - **(e)** *Enhancement of explosives detection canine resources and capabilities* To enhance the Nation’s explosives detection canine resources and capabilities the Secretary of Homeland Security shall, by partnering with other Federal, State, local, and tribal agencies, nonprofit organizations, universities including historically black colleges and universities and minority serving institutions, and the private sector—
+  >   - **(1)** within 270 days after the date of the enactment of this subsection—
+  >     - **(A)** develop a pilot program that includes a domestic breeding program for purpose-bred explosives detection canines; and
+  >     - **(B)** increase the current number of capability assessments of explosives detection canine units to identify common challenges and gaps in canine explosives detection, to provide for effective domestic preparedness and collective response to terrorism, and to inform grant guidance and priorities, consistent with national capabilities database efforts;
+  >   - **(2)** continue development of a scientifically-based training curriculum to enhance consensus-based national training and certification standards to provide for effective domestic preparedness and collective response to terrorism through the effective use of explosives detection canines for explosives detection canines; and
+  >   - **(3)** continue engagement in explosives detection canine research and development activities through partnerships with the Science and Technology Directorate and the Technical Support Working Group.
   >
   > ## § 210G.
 National strategy
   >